nick-kraus/riceprobe/README.md

 ## Running Tests

 The RICEProbe integration tests are written in [Python](https://www.python.org/) and are orchestrated with [Pytest](https://docs.pytest.org/).
-To run the test suite run the command `pytest tests/`.
+To run the test suite run the command `pytest`.

 ## Building Documentation